Merthyr Tydfil: Industrial legacy

+The four-storey, Grade-II listed YMCA building, also with terracotta-faced structure, is undergoing an £8.6million refurbishment.
+Originally created by leading Welsh architect Sir Percy Thomas in 1911, it is planned to be a hub for economic and social activity.

 Open-cast mining

-In 2006, a large open-cast coal mine to extract 10 million tonnes of coal over 15 years was authorised just east of Merthyr as part of the Ffos-y-fran open-cast mine.
+In 2006, a large open-cast coal mine to extract 10 million tonnes of coal over 15 years was authorised just east of Merthyr, as part of the Ffos-y-fran open-cast mine.

 Government

 The parish of Merthyr Tydfil was made a local board district in 1850, which became an urban district in 1894.
 The urban district was made a municipal borough in 1905, with eight electoral wards.
 Merthyr Tydfil was granted county borough status in 1908, making it independent from Glamorgan County Council.
 From 1974 to 1996 the borough reverted to being a lower-tier district council, with Mid Glamorgan County Council providing county-level services in the area.
 The borough was also enlarged in 1974, gaining Vaynor from Brecknockshire and Bedlinog from Gelligaer Urban District.

-In 1996 Mid Glamorgan County Council was abolished, and the borough council took over its functions in the area, being renamed Merthyr Tydfil County Borough Council.
+In 1996, Mid Glamorgan County Council was abolished and the borough council took over its functions in the area, being renamed Merthyr Tydfil County Borough Council.
 The council governs the town and the wider Merthyr Tydfil County Borough, which stretches as far south as Treharris and Bedlinog.
 The town includes the electoral wards of Park, Penydarren, Cyfarthfa, Gurnos, Dowlais, Vaynor, and Town.

-The Member of Parliament for the Merthyr Tydfil and Rhymney constituency is Gerald Jones, and the Senedd member is Dawn Bowden MS.
+The Member of Parliament for the Merthyr Tydfil and Rhymney constituency is Gerald Jones; the Senedd member is Dawn Bowden MS.